openshift/svt/openshift_scalability/content/sysbench/README.md

 ### sysbench Test Result

-Results from sysbench test will be saved on host where sysbench pod was running in `SYSBENCH_RESULTS` location in directory which is https://github.com/ekuric/openshift/blob/master/sysbench/sysbenchose.sh#L110[$hosname -s] of pod where it was executed.
+Results from sysbench test will be saved on host where sysbench pod was running in `SYSBENCH_RESULTS` location in directory which is  [$hosname -s](https://github.com/ekuric/openshift/blob/master/sysbench/sysbenchose.sh#L110) of pod where it was executed.

 For above example *sysbench-parameters.yaml* file results will be saved as showed below